-Only one edition of Pratt’s Fleetway work has previously been republished in a British collection – “The Iron Fist”, in the Unleash Hell: War Picture Library Collection, but there have been European reprints, including one in colour in the Italian magazine Corto Maltese, the frames rearranged to suit a typical magazine page.
+Only one edition of Pratt’s Fleetway works has previously been republished, in a British collection – “The Iron Fist”, in the Unleash Hell: War Picture Library Collection, but there have been European reprints, including one in colour in the Italian magazine Corto Maltese, the frames rearranged to suit a typical magazine page.

 Fans of Hugo Pratt, who won countless awards for his work before he died in 1995, have welcomed the new over-size books, presenting his British work in a format more akin to bande dessinées albums, although some have pointe out the art on some is better than others.